wellesley-cs230/wellesley-cs230.github.io/syllabus.md

 * Read homework description immediately (Friday or Saturday at the latest).
 * Start working on the problem set as early as possible, and work on it a little bit every day, rather than trying to finish 1-2 days before it's due.
 * Start homework early, be prepared to make mistakes.
 That's how you learn a skill!

+**Tutors.** CS 230 is fortunate enough to have a number of excellent peer tutors: students who have taken CS 230 in the past and want to help others to succeed.
+They each hold café (drop-in) hours for two hours each week, and they are also available for one-on-one tutoring.
+Here are some norms you should remember:
+* They only work for two hours.
+Please don't approach them outside their working hours or ask them to stay after their café hours have ended.
+* Even if the tutor is a friend of yours, they have to respect the honor code with respect to CS 230, so don't ask them for help that you wouldn't ask of an instructor.
+* One-on-one tutoring is also available for CS230.
+If you’d like to get some one-on-one tutoring, you can schedule it yourself, on the PLTC website.
+We will probably check in with you, to schedule a conversation about how you’ve been utilizing the existing resources, and come up with a plan for the future (which can include explicit goals we want the one-on-one sessions to achieve).
+Scheduled one-on-one sessions that you can no longer attend have to be canceled at least 24h in advance.

+**Office Hours.** Attending office hours is an expected and normal part of the learning experience.
+Moreover, office hours are an opportunity for you to take ownership of your own learning experience—to ask questions that will help you better understand the material, connect it to topics you personally care about, etc. We expect to see you at office hours regularly, asking questions, engaging with the materials, and supporting your peers.